 By establishing the UX Direction within the strategy the cross-department teams are empowered to work cohesively for the next year, and ensure improvements in user satisfaction, and establish foundation for expanding services, reduce inaccuracy/loss and confusion with the Payoff experience, proactively gather insights into motivations to Pay-off early, and increase auto-pay subscription.

-I defined and directed Visual Design work including gap analysis of external site design elements to inventory of secure site elements as well as design to ensure appropriate transfer and evolution of interface elements from the latest public site redesign to ensure a cohesive experience.
+I defined and directed Visual Design to ensure appropriate transfer and evolution of interface elements from the latest public site redesign to ensure a cohesive experience.